Yttrium-tYcLief/sod-guides/enclave/trash2.md

 5. **Knight-Captain Fratley**, in front of the Scarlet Hold Barracks
 6. **Cannon Mistress Lind**, in the Forge

+When leaders have been defeated, any remaining hostile mobs from their respective areas will flee, including ones you're already in combat with.
+The lone exception is Scarlet Praetorians, which will never flee.
+Be aware of Praetorian packs still being posted up in areas you expect to be safe.

 ![Trash (before Boss 2)]({{site.url}}/enclave/trash2.jpg)

 ### Once all 6 have been fought (2 are dead and 4 have fled), a large Scarlet regiment will spawn in the town square, coming from the direction of Tyr's Hand.
 Approach it to begin the Boss 2 encounter.